thradams/cake/README.md

 _The code that AI now writes runs best where it can be read, verified and trusted.
 A small language with no hidden machinery.
-C gives the machine speed, and the human control and platform independence.
+C gives the machine speed, and the human control and platform independence._
-Cake adds the checks that make that code safer._

 # About